Skip to main content

 Getting Started

 In the interest of making this as accessible to the developer as it is to the user, we have opted to base our device on the Arduino Nano IoT 33.
-This means that all one needs to start developing for the project is the Arduino IDE or a compatible tool-chain.
+This means that coding for the device is pretty simple, barring some quirks outlined in the notes from the board evaluation.
+You can even use the Arduino IDE.
+And we did for a while but that lead to some shoddy code practices and massive inconvenience so we've started a major code refactor using the PlatformIO framework.

 warning

-Please ensure that any API keys in use are added to secrets.h and add that file to your .gitignore
+Please ensure that any API keys in use are added to secrets.h and that it is still present in .gitignore

 Work on the PCB has been conducted in Altium Designer however the files can be imported into KiCAD.